dhis2/dhis2-docs/src/commonmark/en/content/user/scheduling.md

   proceed to further versions.
 In case of failures, appropriate changes must be made to meta data at central to ensure that the error gets resolved.
-Metadata configuration is critical and the configurator should be careful while rolling out the updates to the production.
+Metadata configuration is critical and the user should be careful while rolling out the updates to the production.
 It's always recommended to have staging environments in place to ensure the sanity of the meta data versions and their impact thereafter.
 The local instance will sync the meta data from